dorissssy/Video_Streaming_App/README.md

-##Nimble Robotics Challenge

-This application uses webRTC to facilitate the communication between server and client to achieve real-time video streaming.
+This application uses webRTC to facilitate the communication between server and client to achieve real-time video streaming of a bouncing ball.
 Requirements
 - Python 3.10.10 running on macOS